n-ii-ma/Users-API-2.0/README.md

 ## Usage
 Useful for clients looking to experience with the functionalities of the API.

-## Project Status
-*In Progress*

-## Room for Improvement
-Session and Authorization will soon be added.

 ## Acknowledgements
 The users' data was provided by [JSONPlaceholder's "Users" resources](https://jsonplaceholder.typicode.com/users).